Lujun995/lujun995.github.io/aboutme.md

 My name is Lucas Zhang.
 A self-motivated researcher in pursuit of innovative solutions to complicated but fascinating biological universe.

-- Experienced statistician in genetics and clinical trials.
+- Experienced statistician in real-world evidence and clinical trials.
 - Published author, skilled programmer, quick learner, and team player.
 - Dog person!